 How To Fix Sunken Brownies

 When baking brownies, especially without eggs, a common problem is that the center can sink a little.
 This happens because the outer edges bake more quickly and rise more while the center is still soft.
 Most people will tell you to cook the brownies longer.
-The problem with this, in my opinion, is that the chance of overbaking the brownies increase, and NO one likes dry brownies.
+The problem with this, in my opinion, is that the chance of overbaking the brownies increases, and NO one likes dry brownies.
 So, I have an easy fix to this problem!
 As soon as you get the brownies out of the oven, GENTLY push down the edges with a spatula.

 Quick Baking Tips